2216622/SP_project/README.md

 Supervisor
 Dr. Enas Jambi
 Project Summary
-This project provides an intelligent end-to-end solution for automatic school bus routing based on real geographic data.
+This project provides an AI-based end-to-end solution for school bus route optimization using geographical student data.
-By integrating clustering, routing heuristics, constraints, and visualization, the system offers a practical tool for operational decision-making aimed at improving efficiency and reducing transportation costs.
+By integrating clustering, heuristic optimization, constraint enforcement, and a user-friendly interactive interface, the system supports decision-making that reduces operational costs and improves transportation efficiency.